habedi/PracticalMachineLearning/README.md

 * [ML Resources on Github](https://github.com/collections/machine-learning)
 * [A list of researches on a few interesting topics](https://cs.nyu.edu/~mohri/rsch.html)
 * [Open Machine Learning Course](https://mlcourse.ai/): An ML course covering so many topics
-* [Tanagra - Data Mining and Data Science Tutorials](http://data-mining-tutorials.blogspot.com/): TANAGRA's tutorials, covering a vast amount of topics
+* [Tanagra - Data Mining and Data Science Tutorials](http://data-mining-tutorials.blogspot.com/): TANAGRA's tutorials cover a vast amount of topics
 * [Papers with code](https://paperswithcode.com/): It is a convenient repository of research papers that are coming with their code published too, you can access the code from many recent cutting-edge algorithms from here
-* [Twitter datasets](https://github.com/shaypal5/awesome-twitter-data): A list of datasets related to social platform Twitter
+* [Twitter datasets](https://github.com/shaypal5/awesome-twitter-data): A list of datasets related to the social platform Twitter
 * [KDnuggets](https://www.kdnuggets.com)
 * [Deepnote](https://deepnote.com/)
 * [Google Colab](https://colab.research.google.com)